-Our designers invest a significant amount of time researching what works best for our clients, and once epiphany strikes, well… then there’s no holding them back.
-Usually, that time is directly invested in designing what we call as the ‘Most Unique Proposition’ (or, MUP for short) of the project.
-In other words, what is it that differentiates our work for one client from what we may have done for another client, or for that matter, different from what the client’s competitors may have executed already.
+Our designers invest a significant amount of time researching what works best for our clients, and once epiphany strikes, well, then there’s no holding them back.
+Usually, that time is directly invested in designing what we call the "Most Unique Proposition" (or, MUP for short) of the project.
+In other words, what is it that differentiates our work for one client from what we may have done for another client, or for that matter, different from what the client’s competitors may have executed already?
 And believe it or not, the process of identifying the MUP for each project is a very time-consuming affair.
-So, our boutique team of visual designers & project managers pride themselves in having an eye for that kind of an effort.
+So, our boutique team of visual designers and project managers pride themselves on having an eye for that kind of an effort.

-Every visual design project that we take on is a mix of identifying the MUP along with customising a set ‘constant elements’ to suit the requirements of the project.
-Now, constant elements are nothing but UI blocks that you would find commonly across most projects in the same genre on the internet.
+Every visual design project that we take on is a mix of identifying the MUP along with customising a set of "constant elements" to suit the requirements of the project.
+Now, constant elements are nothing but UI blocks that you would commonly find across most projects in the same genre on the internet.

-For example, if you were re-designing a corporate website, you are bound to see similar looking buttons, icons, fonts, background textures, navigation menus, and even vector illustrations across other corporate websites on the web.
-By using constant elements across projects, designers are not copying/stealing/re-using anything.
-They are just saving precious time by not re-inventing the wheel again.
+For example, if you were redesigning a corporate website, you are bound to see similar-looking buttons, icons, fonts, background textures, navigation menus and even vector illustrations across other corporate websites on the web.
+By using constant elements across projects, designers are not copying/stealing/reusing anything.
+They are just saving precious time by not reinventing the wheel.
 In effect, constant elements are customised to the project in question and not designed from the ground up, saving heaps of time.

 It’s a practice that is religiously followed by experienced and efficient designers all over the world.
 If your designers aren’t doing it – maybe they should be.

 The ratio of the MUP against constant elements, depending on project specifications, can be as high as 50-50 sometimes.
 Although, visually speaking, the project output looks fresh and unique each time.
-Given their many years of experience, our designers know where and how to strike a good balance, and demonstrate fine craftsmanship.
+Given their many years of experience, our designers know where and how to strike the right balance and demonstrate fine craftsmanship.

-There are many sites out there offering constant elements in the form of free PSD’s, vector graphics and UI kits to give time crunched designers a helping hand.
-Here’s a curated list of the top 3 ones that get our vote.
+There are many sites out there offering constant elements in the form of free PSDs, vector graphics and UI kits to give time-crunched designers a helping hand.
+Here’s a curated list of the top 3 that get our vote.

-1. PSDDD – Beautiful Dribbble Freebies For The Creative Professional.
+1. PSDDD – Beautiful Dribble Freebies For The Creative Professional.